chadvincula/CMPM163Labs/README.md

 # CMPM163Labs
 ## Lab 6
+For Lab 6, I decided to work on Part 1

 **Lighting Overview & Lights**
 - Point Light: A type of light in Unity that acts as a sort of light bulb.
 It projects light equally in all directions in 3D space.
 Its range and intensity parameters can affect how far the light travels.
 - Spotlight: A type of light in Unity that acts as a sort of flashlight.
 It projects light in a cone shape.
 Also, the spot light's position and rotation are important to consider went thinking about how to project light onto objects using this type of light component.